ajp8164/btc-lib/docs/index.md

-# BtcCore v0.14
+# Btccore v0.14

 ## Principles

 Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
-BtcCore provides a reliable API for JavaScript apps that need to interface with Bitcoin.
+Btccore provides a reliable API for JavaScript apps that need to interface with Bitcoin.

 To get started, just `npm install btccore` or `bower install btccore`.